HydraNhani/nextjs-template/README.md

 Also go to `./src/pages/_app.tsx` and go to the `MantineProvider` and edit the `theme` object

 `SOME_FONT_FAMILY_HERE` is the default value

-## Primary Color

-Edit the primary color by going to `./config.json` and edit the property `primaryColor`

 # Getting Started